apacheignite/documentation/web-console/demo-mode.md

 }
 [/block]

 In this mode, an instance of the in-memory H2 database will be started on the connected Ignite Web Agent.
-## How to evaluate:
+To evaluate:
   * Go to Ignite Web Console `Domain model` screen.
   * Click `Import from database`.
 You should see a modal window with the demo description.
   * Click `Next` button.
 You should see list of available schemas.